paulrobertlloyd/paulrobertlloyd-v4/src/articles/2016/11/friday-five-favourites.md

 ---
 ## 1. Cold Feet

-A comedy-drama broadcast between 1997 and 2003, this September saw [the return of <cite>Cold Feet</cite>][1] to British screens.
-Comparisons with <cite>Friends</cite> where often made during its original run, yet it somehow passed me by.
+A comedy-drama broadcast between 1997 and 2003, this September saw [the return of ""Cold Feet""][1] to British screens.
+Comparisons with ""Friends"" where often made during its original run, yet it somehow passed me by.
 This time round I was unexpectedly hooked, so after the latest series finished, I decided to watch [the first five][2].
 [Mike Bullen’s story begins][3] just as mobile phones are becoming mainstream, and finishes while the Internet is still a novelty.
 There’s a dissonance watching these early episodes; a contemporary screenplay takes place among nascent technologies that now appear dated, yet by the end I was longing for their return.
 Simpler times.

 ## 2. The Beauty of Transport